Residence Hall Rates

 ACADEMIC YEAR 2019-2020 RATES*:

 **All leases (contracts) are for the full academic year.
 The academic year is from August 22, 2019 - May 9, 2020.
 You are billed for housing 2 times during the academic year.
 The first semester bill is in August for the fall term and the second semester bill is in January for the spring term.
+Single room rates are an additional charge per semester.
+The single room rate does not apply to Turner Hall.

 Tier 5 Housing: